 If while watching a movie you’ve ever thought to yourself, “That skyline looks familiar,” or “Haven’t I ordered pizza from that restaurant?”, or maybe even, “I think we drank a cup of coffee in that same coffee shop?” there’s a good chance you’ve seen pieces of Grand Rapids on the ‘big screen.’

-Here are six films that either feature scenes in Grand Rapids or were heavily influenced by the Grand Rapids area.
+Here are six films (and various honorable mentions) that either feature scenes in Grand Rapids or were heavily influenced by the Grand Rapids area.

 Photo by Experience Grand Rapids